-Let's look at some diagrams to understand this policy better.
+Let's look at some pictures to understand this policy better.
 Without the large-file exception, a single large file would place all of its blocks into one part of the disk.
-We investigate a small example of a file (/a) with 30 blocks in an FFS configured with 10 inodes and 40 data blocks per group.
+We use a small example of a file with 10 blocks to illustrate the behavior visually.

 Here is the depiction of FFS without the large-file exception: